erickhun/blog/content/posts/investing-from-taiwan.md

 I personally recommend [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) and  [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) ETFs.
 Let me explain

-#### Diversification
+#### Diversification with ETF
-On the long term, putting all your saving in a single company is risky.
+On the long term, putting all your savings in a single company is risky.
 What if this company never grows, or worst goes bankrupt?
 This is called *"put all your eggs in the same basket"*.
 There is some financial securities that help you to diversify.
 They're called [ETFs](https://www.thisismoney.co.uk/money/indexinvesting/article-4596628/Does-matter-global-ETF-invest-in.html).
 It's like a group of share of multiple companies grouped in a single share.
 By purchasing a single share of an ETF, it's like if you own a part of few to up to thousands companies, potentially in many countries.

 [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) is one of them.
-It has exposure to all developped countries (US, France, Japan, UK, Canada, etc...) and more than 1600 companies, including Apple, Microsoft, Amazon, in every sectors (tech, healthcare, finance, consumers...), and in the most developped countries.
+It has exposure to all developed countries (US, France, Japan, UK, Canada, etc...) and more than 1600 companies, including Apple, Microsoft, Amazon, in every sectors (tech, healthcare, finance, consumers...), and in the most developped countries.
 We call this called a [market exposure](https://www.investopedia.com/terms/m/marketexposure.asp).

 However, IWDA doesn't have exposure to countries like Taiwan, South Korea, China.
 They are called emergent markets.
 Having lived few years in China, and how vital are the high-end Taiwanese companies, I wanted to have exposure to those contries. [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) is the perfect one for that.